Retroversion of the hip joint - often undetected reason for hip complaints

 ✔

-Early diagnosis is essential! – The cross-over sign on X-ray is a crucial indicator.
+Early diagnosis is essential! – The Cross-Over Sign in the X‑ray image is a decisive indicator.

-✔ Surgical interventions like periacetabular osteotomy (PAO) can support joint preservation.
+Surgical interventions such as periacetabular osteotomy (PAO) can support joint preservation.

-If you suffer from unexplained hip pain , a visit to a specialized hip orthopedist can be crucial to avoid long-term damage.
-Let yourself be advised by an endoprosthetics center with hip specialists !
+If you have unexplained hip pain and you suffer, a visit to a specialized hip orthopaedist be crucial to avoid long‑term damage.
+Let yourself be endoprosthetic centre with hip specialists consult!